 Los Angeles, California

 Partner Engineering and Science, Inc. is headquartered in the Los Angeles area.
 Whether your property is located on the coast of Los Angeles or the hills, Partner fully understands the variances of these landscapes.
-The Partner Los Angeles team is experienced with multiple aspects of the environmental due diligence process and includes, but is not limited to, Jenny Redlin, REA, Arcie Propster, Dean Andrews, RA, and Agatha Kim, PE.
+The Partner Los Angeles team is experienced with multiple aspects of the environmental due diligence process and includes, but is not limited to, Jenny Redlin, REPA and Arcie Propster.

 Los Angeles is rich in properties that are both historical and newly built.
 As such, it is important for anyone dealing with commercial or multifamily properties to gain an understanding of the immediate and future repairs of a property.
 Partner is able to inspect the building's systems and provide a table that indicates the immediate and future investments that will be required for the property.